deployEMDS/technical-documentation/tests/participant_onboarding/evaluation/proof_of_identity/test_1_2_2_1/result_fiware.md

 ### Statement of assessment
 #### Environment
 The test is conducted in the IONOS FIWARE_cluster cluster using node pool IP 85.215.161.198.

 #### Tested quality metric and method

-The test quality is based on the metric defined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).
-For the current phase (phase 1), the test focuses on the Functional Suitability quality metric.
+The quality metric for this test is based on the criteria outlined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).
+In Phase 1, the focus is on the Functional Suitability metric.
+For detailed information, please refer to the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section in the test description.

-#### Comparative criteria (checklists, ...)
-Assess if the data space can validate requestors’ real-world identities from national identity providers.

 #### Expected output
 The expected output of this test is to evaluate the level of customization required to use European/National identity provider as issuer for verifiable credentials.